Hero Image - students talking

 All UK undergraduate mature students are eligible to apply for a place on the Lancaster Success Programme (LSP), which is designed to help students from underrepresented backgrounds (one of these being mature students) get the most out of their time at Lancaster.

-For full details please see the Lancaster Success Programme website, but here are some of the key areas:
+For full details, please see the Lancaster Success Programme website, but here are some of the key areas:

 Key benefits of the Lancaster Success Programme Accordion

-Meet Marie - mature LSP student
+Meet Marie - a mature LSP student

 “The main challenge I faced was time management.
 Having the one hour twenty-minute commute, meant I had to put my son in wrap around care on top of school hours so I could adhere to my timetable of lectures across four days, some which started at 10am and others that didn't finish until 4pm.